Primary-age students love learning through songs!

 How do you teach about nutrition in your classroom?

-I know I'm about 3 years late to this party - but I've had the book (affiliate link) Worksheets Don't Grow Dendrites on my shelf since 2015 and I knew I needed to read it!
+I know I'm about 3 years late to this party - but I've had the book Worksheets Don't Grow Dendrites on my shelf since 2015 and I knew I needed to read it!
 Since I've been working in an Arts-Integrated school, my teaching has really transformed.
 I don't do nearly the same amount of crafts as I used to, students create their own graphic organizers and Thinking Maps in composition books, and my reading instruction doesn't include the same amount of comprehension worksheets as it used to.
 With today's education focusing on brain research and appropriate development, it seemed like a good time to crack this book open and dive on in.

 Marcia Tate (as seen in this YouTube Video) starts the book off with two scenarios: